Paolumaya/Maya-Lore/Reports/Aberration Phenomenon Reports/Aberration Phenomenon Subject 7 - Maya (Paolumu).md

 **Key Findings & Implications:**

-- Subject Maya represents an exceptional case of Aberration, demonstrating a unique dual-Paolumu integration and remarkable shape-shifting abilities tied to Dragon Energy.
+- Subject Maya represents an exceptional case of Aberration, demonstrating a unique dual-Paolumu fusion and remarkable shape-shifting abilities tied to Dragon Energy.
 - Her altered state has provided invaluable, first-hand insights into Paolumu biology and behavior, facilitating unprecedented close-range observation.
-- Initial reaction to the integration involved significant distress and a period of isolation, highlighting the psychological impact of Aberration events.
+- Initial reaction to the fusion involved significant distress and a period of isolation, highlighting the psychological impact of Aberration events.
 Intervention by another Aberration (Subject [Elara](Characters/Elara)) proved crucial in the subject's acclimation and retrieval by the Guild.

 **Recommendations:**